BilalQadar/Detecting-Human-Trafficking/README.md

-# ScotiaBank Case Competition AI
+# Big Data & AI Case Compeition

 ## About this Project
-This project is a submission to the Big Data & AI competition hosted by the University of Toronto and Scotiabank.
+This project is a submission to the Big Data & AI competition hosted by the [University of Toronto](https://www.utoronto.ca/) and [Scotiabank](https://www.scotiabank.com/ca/en/personal.html).
 The goal of the competition being to help identify Human Trafficking in Canada.
 We used a dataset of canadian etransfers over the course of a year.
 We used machine learning to identify clusters of potential human traffickers.
 [Feel free to download our full presentation and learn more about our process and findings!](https://drive.google.com/file/d/1dWouMqcZ0Ovk7fAWTTaWoLzcsbPVbwvx/view?usp=sharing)

 ## Packages
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the following.